 This city is a great place for history buffs too.
 With numerous memorials, heritage sites and museums, they are enough to keep travelers busy.
 Families also love Seoul, if for no other reason than to visit Lotte World, the world’s second-biggest indoor theme park.
 For outdoorsy families, the Han River is a great place to enjoy the sunshine and ride bikes in the parks.

 Seoul is a tech-lover’s heaven and the most “wired” cities in the world.
 Known for the world’s highest broadband connection rate and Internet on the subway, the people of Seoul are constantly connected.
 CNN ran a report stating that 95 % of homes in Seoul have gone wireless compared to the USA’s 60%.
 The city’s average smart phone user manages everything from apartment locks to instant-payments.

-From an aesthetic perspective, the sky-rise buildings are technological works of art as well.
-The new Tower Infinity is a reflective structure which appears invisible due to cameras reflecting real time images on the exterior building panels.
-The Lotte World Tower is projected to be one of the tallest buildings when it is finished in 2015, with the highest observation deck.
-The many tech-museums feature the latest developments on the market, making this city one of the most fascinating places in the world to explore future technologies.
+From an aesthetic perspective, the sky-rise buildings are technological works of art.
+The new Tower Infinity is a reflective structure which appears invisible.
+This is due to cameras reflecting real time images on the exterior building panels.
+The Lotte World Tower is one of the world’s tallest building with the world’s highest observation deck.
+The many tech-museums feature the latest developments on the market, making this city a fascinating place to explore technology.